 Fig. 3.
 Noncoding RNA promoters are highly conserved.
-(A) Human-mouse conservation of coding and noncoding RNAs compared with random genome sequence.
-(B and C) Promoters conservation of noncoding and coding mRNAs evaluated (B) by identity and (C) by alignment.
+(A) Human-mouse onservation of coding and noncoding RNAs compared with random genome sequence.
+(B and C) Promoters conservation of noncoding and coding mRNA evaluated (B) by identity and (C) by alignment.
 (D) Overlap of promoters of ncRNAs.
-(E and F) Promoters of coding mRNAs contain a larger fraction of low complexity and repeats than noncoding interspersed nuclear elements.
-LINE, long terminal repeats, SINEs, short interspersed nuclear elements.
+(E and F) Promoters of coding mRNAs contain a larger fraction of low complexity and repeats than noncoding promoters.
+LINE, long interspersed nuclear elements, LTR, long terminal repeats, SINEs, short interspersed nuclear elements.

 (RPS) and a variant protein set (VPS) of phosphatases and kinases that have been comprehensively annotated (14) by looking at domain composition counts (table S4).
 These phosphoregulators could be functionally modulated through alteration in their intracellular location.
-Among the 21 receptor tyrosine phosphatase loci, we identified 23 variant transcripts from 14 loci with predicted (10) and tethered (3).
-Furthermore, we identified (10) and tethered (3).
-Furthermore, we identified two catalytic classes: secreted (10) and tethered (3).
+Among the 21 receptor tyrosine phosphatase loci, we identified 23 variant transcripts from 14 loci with predicted changes to the subcellular localization and function of the encoded peptides.
+Of these, we identified two noncatalytic classes: secreted (10) and tethered (3).
 Furthermore, we identified two catalytic classes that lack the extracellular domains: catalytic only (5) and tethered catalytic (5).
 Similarly, among the 77 receptor kinase loci, we identified 41 variant transcripts from 33 loci which encode secreted (16), tethered (10), catalytic only (7), or other tethered catalytic (8) peptides.
-We then analyzed the membrane organization splicing

-S), which revealed 1287 TUS that exhibit alternative initiation, splicing, and termination, likely to yield variant isoforms of membrane proteins that differ in their cellular location.
-Of the 102,281 FANTOM3 cDNAs, 34,030.
-Jack any protein coding sequence (CDS) and are annotated as non-protein coding RNA (ncRNA) (6.
-15) (table S1), Many putative ncRNAs, were singletons in the full-length cDNA set.
-Among the FANTOM3 cDNA, set there was additional support from ESTs.
-CAGB tags, or other dDNA clones overlapping both the starting and termination sites for 41,025 cDNAs, of which only 3652 were ncRNAs.
+We then analyzed the membrane organization splicing variants class within the full set of TUs (table S5), which revealed 1287 TUs that exhibit alternative initiation, splicing, and termination, likely to yield variant isoforms of membrane proteins that differ in their cellular location.
+Of the 102,281 FANTOM3 cDNAs, 34,030 lack any protein-coding sequence (CDS) and are annotated as non-protein coding RNA (ncRNA) (6, 15) (table S1), Many putative ncRNAs were singletons in the full-length cDNA set.
+Among the FANTOM3 cDNA set there was additional support from ESTS, CAGE tags, or other cDNA clones overlapping both the starting and termination sites for 41,025 cDNAs, of which only 3652 were ncRNAs.
 This supported ncRNA set includes many known ncRNAs (SOM text 4), and many are dynamically expressed (SOM text 5).
-Following these same criteria, 3012 from 8961 cDNAs previously annotated as truncated
+Following these same criteria, 3012 from 8961 cDNAs previously annotated as truncated CDS were supported as genuine transcripts and are believed to be ncRNA variants of proteineoding cDNAs.